2023 Most Popular Electromechanical Engineering Bachelor's Degree Trade Schools in the New England Region

 The average amount in student loans that electromechanical engineering tech majors at Vermont Tech take out while working on their Bachelor's Degree is $25,141.

 Out of the 3 schools in the New England Region that were part of this year’s ranking, University of Hartford landed the # 2 spot on the list.
-UHart is a medium-sized private not-for-profit school located in the city of West Hartford.
+UHart is a moderately-sized private not-for-profit school located in the city of West Hartford.

 Read full report on Electromechanical Engineering Technology at University of Hartford